mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ##### Retrieving Labels
-Finally, we will outline how users can retrieve stored labels.
-Let us consider the following power system:
+Finally, stored labels can be retrieved as follows.
+Consider the following power system:
 ```@example RetrieveLabels
 using JuliaGrid # hide